richmahn/en_ta/translate/resources-porp/sub-title.md

-What translating decision should I make when I see the word "possible" in the note?
+What translating decision should I make when I see the word “possible” in the note?